Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## General Background

-### Client:
+### Client details:

 - Marianne McGuineys
   - Head of IT and Innovation
   - Farmy & Foods

 ### Problem: